 Allow others to draw on your screen

 While presenting your screen, you can enable the drawing tool for your teammates to use: just click the pencil icon.
-Other call participants can use this tool to draw attention to specific sentence, chart, data point, or whatever they’d like to call out.
+Other call participants can use this tool to draw attention to specific sentences, charts, data points, or whatever they’d like to call out.

 Share control of your screen